iExecBlockchainComputing/iexec-doc/sdk.rst

       cmdline: --help

-To validate the installation, let's launch the factorial application.
-Given N, it computes N!
+| To validate the installation, let's launch the factorial application.
+| Factorial function:  given N, it computes N!
+N*(N-1)*(N-2)*...*1

 - Edit the task description in the iexec.json file.

-The factorial app is defined by its ethereum address.
+| The factorial app is defined by its ethereum address.
-We also set up the parameter of the application N=7
+| We also set up the parameter of the application N=7

 .. code-block:: bash